heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 2.3 Choose people to follow

 Like Twitter, Instagram, or any other social media platform, you can select people from the DEV community to follow.
-When you follow someone on DEV, you'll be able to see their newly published content, such as videos, podcasts, articles, etc., on your feed.
+When you follow someone on DEV, you'll be able to see their newly published posts, such as videos, podcasts, articles, etc., on your feed.

 Select anyone to follow and click **Continue** once you're done to proceed forward.

 ### 2.3 Choose your email preferences

 Lastly, DEV will ask if you're interested in receiving weekly newsletters or top posts emails.
 You can select one, both, or neither of the email preferences.
-For selecting your email preferences, click the checkbox to confirm your choice.
+For choosing your email preferences, click the checkbox to confirm your choice.
 Afterward, click _Finish_ to complete customizing your DEV profile.

 ### 2.4 You're now a part of the DEV community